 Individual Learning Plans (ILP) are mandatory for all Aboriginal and Torres Strait Islander students.
 An Individual Education Plan (IEP) is also mandatory for students under the Guardianship of the Minster.
-The development and implementation of Individual Learning Plans enables a focused effort on quality learning programs, student aspirations, achievements and successful learning outcomes for Aboriginal students.
-The family, class teacher and student should be involved in the development of the ILP and a regular review date established to review outcomes and develop new learning goals.
+The development and implementation of Individual Learning Plans enables a focused effort on quality learning programs, student aspirations, achievements and successful learning outcomes for Aboriginal and Guardianship students.
+The family/guardian, class teacher and student should be involved in the development of the ILP and or IEP and a regular review date established to review outcomes and develop new learning goals.